 The Annual Fund is an opportunity for parents, grandparents, and community friends to contribute toward the operating costs of the school.
 Unlike tuition, these contributions are tax-deductible and help keep tuition increases to a minimum.
-Parents are encouraged to support the Annual Fund.
+Parents are strongly encouraged to support the Annual Fund.
 Your participation in the Annual Fund is a powerful statement of enthusiasm and support.
-When school family participation is high, outside contributors are more likely to donate.
+It is a great opportunity for grandparents to enhance Oakbrook's educational experience.